 Well, we recently did another craft -this time with paper plates!
 Well, just one plate.

 My preschooler loves to cut, so I let him cut up a green piece of construction paper (his current favorite color), while I made the legs.

 I made the legs by folding up a piece of construction paper in half three times and cut the folds to make 8 pieces.
-Then, I folded them up from one side back and forth to make it wavy like that.
+Then, I folded them up from one side back and forth (accordion style) to make it wavy like that.

 I glued the legs to the back of the paper plate and let my kiddo glue the cut up paper on the front to make the face/body of the spider.
 Don’t forget the eyes.
 Fun and easy.
 Yes!

 More Spider Crafts

 Itsy Bitsy Spider Playful Learning Activities

 I want to do this STAT!
 This – wonderful itsy bitsy spider window activity.
 I just know my son would love it.